-Over the past twenty years, I have been collecting historic material about the architecture of the Four Corners region where Arizona, New Mexico, Colorado, and Utah come together.
-The purpose of this website is to share some of this material with the people who live there and with others who are interested in learning more about it.
+Over the past twenty years, I have been collecting historic material about the architecture of the Four Corners region, where the boundaries of Arizona, New Mexico, Colorado, and Utah meet.
+The purpose of this website is to share some of this material with the people who live here and with others who are interested in learning more about it.

-IN 2009, the Bureau of Indian Affairs-Navajo Region office in Gallup, New Mexico gave me access to a collection of historic plot plans.
-The plans represent most of the major sites belonging to the federal government on the Navajo reservation and date from 1917 to 1956.
-This material is all in the public domain.
+In 2009, the Bureau of Indian Affairs-Navajo Region office in Gallup, New Mexico granted me access to a collection of historic plot plans.
+These plans depict many of the major sites belonging to the federal government on the Navajo reservation and span the years from 1917 to 1956.
+All of this material is in the public domain.

 During the summer of 2022, I spent two weeks researching the files located at the National Archives in Riverside, California.
-There, in Box 143 of RG 75—Records of the Bureau of Indian Affairs—Navajo Area Office—Central Classified Files, I found another set of plot plans relating to federal facilities on the Navajo reservation; the plans that are dated were completed between 1939 and 1941.
-Almost all of these plans were rendered in pencil and some can be difficult to read, however I have found that a few simple adjustments with a computer's photo editing tools will help to pick out details.
+There, in Box 143 of RG 75—Records of the Bureau of Indian Affairs—Navajo Area Office—Central Classified Files, I found another set of plot plans relating to federal facilities on the Navajo reservation; the plans that are dated were completed between 1939 and 1941, a time that coincides with the Indian New Deal.
+Almost all of these plans were rendered in pencil and some can be difficult to read, however, I have found that a few simple adjustments with a computer's photo editing tools will help to pick out details.
 This material is all in the public domain.

-Contained within Box 143 of RG 75—Records of the Bureau of Indian Affairs—Navajo Area Office—Central Classified Files at the National Archives in Riverside California is a letter from H.W.
+Contained within Box 143 of RG 75—Records of the Bureau of Indian Affairs—Navajo Area Office—Central Classified Files at the National Archives in Riverside, California, is a letter from H.W.
 Thompson of the US Corps of Engineers to L.T.
 Hoffman of the federal Navajo Service in Window Rock, dated August 24, 1942.
-The letter is accompanied by two site plans of Leupp, as well as three plans relating to the girl's dormitories there.
-Also appended to the letter is an aerial photograph of Leupp.
+This correspondence is accompanied by two site plans of Leupp, along with three plans relating to the girl's dormitories there.
+An aerial photograph of Leupp is appended to the letter.

 According to historian Lester L. Williams, in 1888, Clinton Neal Cotton (1859-1936) requested a lease from the Atlantic & Pacific Railroad for a plot of land on the north side of the railway tracks in downtown Gallup.
 By 1889, Cotton had begun construction of a warehouse there measuring 25' by 60'.
-Cotton was an important Indian trader and had a large business handling Diné weavings.
-In 1915, Cotton made plans to expand the warehouse and on May 13, the Mckinley County Republican reported that the building was soon to become "one of the largest business houses in the Southwest."
+Cotton was an important Indian trader, handling Diné weavings and contributing to the local economy.
+In 1915, Cotton made plans to expand the warehouse, and on May 13, the McKinley County Republican reported that the building was soon to become 'one of the largest business houses in the Southwest.'

 In 1933, as Cotton was winding his business down, he heard that the federal government was looking for office space in Gallup.
 On August 8, he wrote to Secretary of the Interior Harold Ickes, offering the warehouse for sale.
 Cotton's letter includes a detailed description of the building; he also appended a site plan dating from 1930 and a sketch showing how the interior was divided into five sections.
 Ickes responded on August 18, turning Cotton's offer down.
 The letters and plans are now located in Box 1426 of RG 75—Records of the Bureau of Indian Affairs—Central Classified Files, 1907–1939 at the National Archives Building in Washington, DC.

 The C.N.
-Cotton Warehouse became famous not only for its adobe construction and significant size (the ground floor alone contained over 24,000 square feet); Cotton also displayed a large statue of the Diné leader, Chief Manuelito in a niche above the building's main entrance.
+Cotton Warehouse became famous not only for its historic architecture (constructed from adobe brick) and significant size (the ground floor alone contained over 24,000 square feet); Cotton also displayed a large statue of the Diné leader, Chief Manuelito, in a niche above the building's main entrance.
 The statue was executed by sculptor Herman A. MacNeil of Chicago and is now located in the lobby of the McKinley County Courthouse in Gallup.
-The building has been significantly modified but still stands in its original location.
+The building has been significantly modified but still stands in its original location, serving as a reminder of the area's cultural heritage.
 I have included a postcard of the warehouse from my collection; the postcard's photo was taken by J.R.
 Willis, probably during the 1920s.

 C.N.
 Cotton to Harold Ickes, August 8, 1933, page 1 of 2 (JPG)